 - Prepare all the ingredients.
 Start by slicing spam into small cubes.
 Slice the onion leaves, and garlic; beat the eggs in a bowl.

-- Heat 2 tbsp of oil in a pan.
+- Heat 2 tablespoon of oil in a pan.
 Add garlic and green onions.
 Stir-fry until fragrant.
 Add the cubes of spam.
 Cook until lightly brown.
 Pour 1 tablespoon of hoisin sauce and stir until each piece is coated.
 Make a well in the center.
 Pour half of the beaten egg then quickly stir-in the day-old rice.

 - Pour remaining hoisin sauce, oyster sauce and sprinkle the chicken powder directly into the rice.
 Stir until combined.